 Following our highly successful Employer Forum in November 2016, Kent Employment Law held its second Forum last month.
 These quarterly breakfast events are an in-house resource for forward-thinking business owners and HR professionals.

-Hosted by lawyer Trevor Thomas, February’s Forum focused on employee engagement and retention.
+February’s Forum focused on employee engagement and retention.
 We were joined by Danielle Allan, Finance Director at Allan Financial, and Casey Miller, President of 6 1/2 Consulting.
 Danielle and Casey offered their experience, insight and advice, Trevor provided a legal perspective, and attendees representing a spectrum of industries shared their stories and challenges.

 For those who weren’t able to attend, we asked Trevor to share some takeaways from the morning.
 Here are his top 3: